bmacnaughton/ps-rename/README.md

 Rename files in powershell using regular expressions

-Invoking rename.ps1 defines a global function named "renamer" that allows renaming files using regular expressions.
+Invoking `renamer.ps1` defines a global function `renamer` that allows selecting and renaming files using regular expressions.
 It is basically a wrapper to apply the Regex.Replace() function to filenames.
 It does not move files.

-The name for the function I use is 'renamer' but you can change it to anything you'd like - just edit the source.
-I invoke the file from Profile.ps1 but that's not required.
+The default name for the function is `renamer` but you can change it to anything you'd like - just edit the source.
+I invoke the file from `Profile.ps1` but that's not required.

 The interactive syntax is: